emesk/emesk.github.io/_pages/research.md

 **Development of Wordpress based Online Learning Platform with the integration of Payment Gateways and Examination Platform, (Ref:2024-7)**
 Positions available: 1 BS thesis.
 Industrial partner: Cyantech

+**Denim**
+<b>Counter Matching System for Fabrics<b>
+Objective: Develop an AI-powered system to scan fabric swatches received from customers and identify the best matching fabric from Denim's existing library.
+This system will help match key parameters such as color, slub, twill, fabric weight, and stretch.
+Additionally, the system should be capable of analyzing images sent by customers for accurate fabric matching.

+Research Focus:
+1. AI and image processing techniques for fabric identification.
+2. Data-driven matching algorithms for textile parameters.
+3. Integration of color and texture recognition.
+4. Development of a user-friendly interface for fabric comparison.

+Potential Impact:
+This system will streamline the process of fabric selection, saving time and reducing errors in customer orders, leading to higher customer satisfaction and optimized inventory usage.

+<b>Counter Development System for Fabric Construction<b>
+Objective: Create an AI-based system that can suggest the optimal base fabric construction by analyzing the desired outcomes entered by the user, such as stretch, texture, weight, and durability.
+Research Focus:
+1. Machine learning models to predict fabric construction.
+2. Predictive modeling based on textile properties.
+3. Automated suggestions for fabric composition and weave patterns.
+4. Collaboration with textile experts to develop a comprehensive fabric library.

+Potential Impact:
+The system will reduce the manual effort of fabric construction design, increasing efficiency in fabric development and allowing for faster response to customer demands for new fabric types.

+<b>Slub Pattern Analysis System<b>
+Objective: Build a system that can scan a fabric sample and provide detailed analysis of its slub pattern, including slub length, pause length, and slub thickness, crucial for understanding fabric aesthetics and performance.
+Research Focus:
+1. High-resolution image processing and pattern recognition.
+2. Algorithms for analyzing irregularities in fabric textures.
+3. Development of robust slub metrics.
+4. Integration with existing textile quality control systems.

+Potential Impact:
+This project will significantly improve Denim's quality control processes by automating slub pattern detection, ensuring consistency in fabric production and offering better customization options to customers.

+<b>Auto Bleaching System for Denim Garments<b>
+Objective: Design an AI-based auto-bleaching system that can scan the shade of a denim garment and automatically adjust the bleaching process to achieve the desired shade.
+This system aims to replace the current manual bleaching practices, which are time-consuming and variable.

+Research Focus:
+1. AI-driven image analysis for accurate shade detection.
+2. Development of automated bleach application techniques.
+3. Feedback loops for real-time shade adjustment.
+4. Integration with existing garment production lines.

+Potential Impact:
+The auto bleaching system will lead to greater precision in achieving desired shades, reducing waste, and making the bleaching process faster and more environmentally friendly, giving Denim a competitive advantage in sustainable fashion.

 <b><u>PhD Positions</u></b>